 Derivative financial instruments are initially recognised in the statement of financial position at cost and subsequently are remeasured at their fair value.
 The method of recognising the resulting gain or loss is dependent on the nature of the item being hedged.
 On the date a derivative contract is entered into, the company designates certain derivatives as either (1) hedge of the fair value of a recognised asset or liability (fair value hedge), or (2) a hedge of a forecasted transaction or of a firm commitment (cash flow hedge).
-The Company did not have hedging activities in 2021 (no material hedging activities in 2020).
+The Company does not have hedging activities.